tillgrallert/TeachingTei/slides/slidesDHIB2015/TeiDhib-Session07-Ontologies.md

 # Personal relationships

 - The `<relation>` (relationship) element describes any kind of relationship or linkage amongst other entities.
 We distinguish
-    + ‘mutual’ relationships (e.g. sibling) from
+    + 'mutual' relationships (e.g. sibling) from
     + non-mutual or directed relationships (e.g. parent-of ).

 - The following attributes are available:
     + `@name`: supplies a name for the kind of relationship of which this is an instance
     + `@active`: identifies the 'active' participants in a non-mutual relationship, or all the participants in a mutual one
     + `@mutual`: supplies a list of participants amongst all of whom the relationship holds equally
-    + `@passive`: identifies the ‘passive’ participants in a non-mutual relationship
+    + `@passive`: identifies the 'passive' participants in a non-mutual relationship

 # Example